codelucas/newspaper/README.rst

-*This service is already used around the world* by startups, top news organizations (CNN, NYT, etc), graduate school researchers, and, of course, hackers like you :) If you or your company are interested in more advanced features like: increased NLP and scraping accuracy, mis-information, fake news, author credibility, boosted coverage and accuracy for your use case, and etc; feel free to contact me for consulting.
+*This service is already used around the world* by startups, top news organizations (CNN, NYT, etc), graduate school researchers, and, of course, hackers like you :) If you or your company are interested in more advanced features like: increased NLP and scraping accuracy, mis-information, fake news, author credibility, boosted coverage and accuracy for your use case, and etc; feel free to `email & contact me`_ for consulting.

 Development
 -----------